HenryNovoa/lilli/README.md

 lilli remove users
 ```

-It will remove all files related to the model specified, except for the JSON data.
+It will remove all files related to the specified model, except for the JSON data.
 That is up to you to decide whether you want to delete it or not.

 ## License